 Responsible manufacturing begins with responsible sourcing.
-For the wood products industry, it is paramount that our natural resources are used wisely.
-In the US, a strong legal framework has shaped and upheld responsible forestry practices for generations.
+In the US, a strong legal framework has instilled responsible forestry practices for generations.
 The Clean Water Act first established the requirement for best management practices (BMPs) in the 1970s.
-Forestry BMPs have been evaluated, tested, revised, and adapted over time by each state.
-Third-party certification standards have led to additional improvements and provide a scalable assurance mechanism for stakeholders.
+BMP’s are adopted at the state level and are evaluated and revised over time by each state.
+Third-party forest certification standards have led to additional improvements and provide a scalable assurance mechanism for stakeholders.

 For more information on third-party forestry certification programs, please visit:

 Lucas (Luke) Lamond grew up in the forestry business working in the woods with his father, a consulting forester who taught him everything about forest management.
 Luke is a graduate of the University of Maine in Orono with a degree in Forest Operations, Bioproducts and Bioenergy.
 In 2014 he was awarded the College of Forest Resources’ Dwight B. Demeritt Forestry Award, which is issued to recognize the top students in forest resources and wildlife.

 Sappi North America highlights winning projects of Ideas that Matter program

 For the past 19 years, Sappi has empowered great ideas by supporting designers that use their time and talent for good.
 Since the inception of the Ideas that Matter program, Sappi has donated over $13 million in grants to support more than 500 charities.
 Sappi is giving back by encouraging local initiatives and making a difference in communities around the United States and around the world.